Geborgen/dinoksetiid/README.md

 ### BethINI Performance Settings

--   First make sure your paths are correct in the  `Setup`  tab: Game path should be  `Nordic Souls\Game Root`  and Mod Organizer should be your Nordic Souls folder.
-INI path should be  `ModOrganizer > Nordic Souls`.
+-   First make sure your paths are correct in the  `Setup`  tab: Game path should be  `Dinoksetiid\Game Root`  and Mod Organizer should be your Dinoksetiid folder.
+INI path should be  `ModOrganizer > Dinoksetiid`.
 -   On the  `Basic`  tab, check  `Recommended Tweaks`  and then  `Medium`.
 Disable  `VSync`.
 Make sure your monitor's resolution matches.
 -   Set  `Antialiasing`  to  `None`.
 This can cause weird shimmering in-game, however.
 -   On the  `Detail`  tab, set  `Godrays`  to  `None`.
 Set  `Particles`  to  `6000`.
 Disable  `Lens Flare`  and  `Anamorphic Lens Flare`.
 Set  `Detailed Draw Distance`  to  `2000`  and  `Exterior Draw Distance`  to  `6000`.
 Disable  `Ambient Occlusion`.